HomeSeer: 1999-2004

 HS1 v1.7 distribution CD from 2004.

-HomeSeer was founded in 1999 by company president Richard Helmke.
-At the time, Helmke was employed as Software Project Leader for Cabletron (later becoming Enterasys) in Rochester, New Hampshire.
-Helmke developed an interest in home automation and set about to find a software program that would fit his needs.
-After trying several programs, Helmke elected to create his own program (initially named AutoHome), and launched that effort, as a part-time pursuit, under the company name "Keware".
-Shortly after release, Keware was renamed HomeSeer and AutoHome was renamed HomeSeer v1 or HS1 for short.
+HomeSeer was founded in 1999 by Richard Helmke.
+Helmke created his own program, initially named AutoHome, and launched it under the company name Keware.
+Shortly after release, Keware was renamed HomeSeer, and AutoHome was renamed HomeSeer v1 or HS1 for short.
 At first, the software was compatible with X10 light switches, plug-in modules and controllers.
 Over time, support was added for additional products such as the ADI Ocelot, JDS Stargate controller and WGL W800 wireless receivers.
 An open API coupled with a freely available SDK was added to encourage 3rd party development of plug-in (drivers) for support of additional technologies and products.
 HS1 included support for remote internet access and voice control using Microsoft speech technology (SAPI).
 As sales of HS1 increased, a message board forum was implemented to provide community-based support for HS1 users.

-In 2002, Helmke left his position at Enterasys to focus solely on HomeSeer.

 In 2003, driver support was added to HS1 for Z-Wave, a wireless mesh network technology.
 At that time, the technology was in its infancy with only a handful of lighting products available from Advanced Control Technologies and Sylvania.
-As of 2015, the Z-Wave Alliance reported there were more than 1,400 Z-Wave certified products including light switches, thermostats, door locks, water valves, garage door controllers, sensors and other products.

 In 2004, HomeSeer released its first hardware product, the ZU0100-001 Z-Wave USB interface.
 This product functioned as a Z-Wave transceiver to allow HS1 software to communicate with wireless Z-Wave devices.